Seventh-inning stretch: Origin

 However, a letter written in 1869 by Harry Wright (1835–1895), manager of the Cincinnati Red Stockings documented something very similar to a seventh-inning stretch, making the following observation about the Cincinnati fans' ballpark behavior: "The spectators all arise between halves of the seventh inning, extend their legs and arms and sometimes walk about.
 In so doing they enjoy the relief afforded by relaxation from a long posture upon hard benches."
 Another tale holds that the stretch was invented by a manager stalling for time to warm up a relief pitcher.

 On October 18, 1889, Game 1 of the 1889 World Series saw a seventh-inning stretch after somebody yelled "stretch for luck".

 A popular story for the origin of the seventh-inning stretch is that on April 14, 1910, on opening day, 6 ft 2 in, 350 lb, President William Howard Taft was sore from prolonged sitting at a game between the Washington Senators and the Philadelphia Athletics and stood up to stretch, causing the crowd to feel obligated to join their president in his gestures.
 This story is set at a far later date than the others, however, so he may only have given the presidential seal of approval to a longstanding tradition; the story that his physical problems forced him to stand up contradict this, but he might have just been waiting for the proper accepted time to relieve his pain; either way, he gave national publicity to the practice.

-As to the name, there appears to be no written record of the name "seventh-inning stretch" before 1920, which since at least the late 1870s was called the Lucky Seventh, indicating that the 7th inning was settled on for superstitious reasons.
+As to the name, there appears to be no written record of the term "seventh-inning stretch" before 1920.